S.Sudan: A faltering peace process and political mistrust ahead of 2023 vote | DW | 22.02.2022

 The 40-year-old teacher remembers being able to travel without fear to his village after the first peace deal.
 But that changed after the conflict resumed in 2016 and despite the peace deal that lead to the unity government in 2020.

-"TWe are moving freely but still with risk.
+"We are moving freely but still with risk.
 You go because that is your village.
-People move but still not 100 percent freely.
-There are still a lot of unknown gunmen on the road,” Enoka told DW.
+People move but still not 100% freely.
+There are still a lot of unknown gunmen on the road," Enoka told DW.

 Some of the beneficiaries of World Food Programme food aid in Gumuruk in South Sudan in June 2021 were from a village that had been attacked by armed youths

-The implementation of key parts of the latest peace deal has been lacking.
-There have been instances of clashes between forces loyal to Kiir and Machar.
-The mistrust between the two leaders is seen as entrenched.
+Key parts of the latest peace deal remain elusive.
+There have been instances of clashes between forces loyal to Kiir and Machar, and mistrust between the two leaders is seen as entrenched.

 In 2020, clashes erupted in the central town of Tonj in Warrap when soldiers tried to disarm civilians involved in cattle raiding and communal clashes.
 The disarmament exercise was officially intended to ensure that armed militias could not drive inter-communal violence.